berdandy/tyro/index.md

 ## Regular Meetings

-Meetings run on a regular basis, on the Last Monday of each month, at 5pm EDT/10pm BST.
+Meetings run on a regular basis, on the last monday of each month, at 5pm EDT/10pm BST.
 Occasionally extra meetings will be coordinated on an ad-hoc basis.
 Join the discord above to find out more.

 ### Next meeting (in your local time):